 Adverse Event and Product Complaint Reporting

-Part of Amgen's mission to serve patients includes collecting, reviewing and reporting all adverse events, other safety findings, and product complaint information associated with the use of Amgen's investigational and marketed products.
-Please refer to our Adverse Event and Product Complaint Reporting Policy for additional information on these Reportable Events.
+Part of Amgen's mission to serve patients includes collecting, reviewing and reporting all Adverse Events (AEs), Other Safety Findings (OSFs), and Product Complaints (PCs) information associated with the use of Amgen's investigational and marketed products.
+Please refer to our Adverse Event and Product Complaint Reporting Policy for additional information

-It is Amgen's policy to comply with all regulations and laws worldwide relating to reporting adverse events, other safety finding and product complaints.
-Individuals subject to this policy are required to report adverse events, other safety finding and product complaints within one business day.
+It is Amgen's policy to comply with all regulations and laws worldwide relating to reporting Adverse Events, Other Safety Findings and Product Complaints (collectively known as Reportable Events).
+Individuals subject to this policy are required to report all Reportable Events within one business day of learning of it.

 Adverse Events (AE)

 An AE is any untoward medical occurrence in a patient administered an Amgen product and which is not necessarily caused by the Amgen product.
 An AE can therefore be any unfavorable and unintended sign (e.g., an abnormal laboratory finding), symptom, or disease temporally associated with the use of a medicinal product, combination product, or medical device, whether or not considered related to the product.
 This includes:

 - Any clinically significant worsening of a pre-existing condition; or

 - An AE that has been associated with the discontinuation of the use of a product.

 Other Safety Findings (OSFs)

 The following are considered Other Safety Findings regardless of whether they are associated with an AE and they must be reported to Amgen: